kragen/dernocua/intro.md

 ⁘⁛⁛⁘</i><br /><br /></p>

-Dernocua is my notebook from 02021 CE, the second year of the covid panemid.
-It’s the sequel to [Dercuano] and
+Dernocua is my notebook from 02021 CE, the second year of the covid pandemic.
+It’s the sequel to [Dercuano] and [Derctuo].
-[Derctuo].
 It contains about 410000 words, about 1100 pages, in 267 notes on various different topics: programming, machining, electronics, digital fabrication, math, physics, economics, history,